 1. Make sure everyone seeks medical attention if they need it

-If you or your family have been involved in a car wreck with a government vehicle, the first thing you need to do is make sure everyone is okay.
+If you or your family have been involved in a car wreck with a postal truck or other government vehicle, the first thing you need to do is make sure everyone is okay.
 If they are not, seek medical attention immediately.
 The health and safety of yourself, your family, and any other individuals involved in a car wreck are your first priority.

 Even minor symptoms like confusion or dizziness can be symptoms of a larger underlying problem that hasn’t fully manifested.
-Our firm has handled many cases against the federal government where seemingly minor injuries turned out to be traumatic brain injuries that are only fully diagnosed in the care of a qualified medical professional.
+Our firm has handled many cases against the federal government, from USPS truck accidents to standard daily driver incidents, where seemingly minor injuries turned out to be traumatic brain injuries that are only fully diagnosed in the care of a qualified medical professional.

 2. Call the police